Child Victims of Human Trafficking (Central Government Responsibility) Bill

 Overview

-This bill proposes to transfer responsibility for safeguarding and caring for child victims of human trafficking from local authorities in England and Wales to the central government (the Secretary of State).
+This bill transfers responsibility for safeguarding and caring for child victims of human trafficking from local authorities to the central government in England and Wales.
+The Secretary of State will be responsible for establishing and overseeing their care.

 Description